takethispie/Dustcat-V/readme.md

 this project is an attempt at making an out of order superscalar CPU in Logisim Evolution

+### TODO

+forward register data when setting a line in the reservation station and data is not on the CBD anymore

 # Instruction Set

 <table>